w821881341/Deep_metric/README.md

 ## Performance of Loss:

-I will update this in next two weeks.
+I will update this in next month.
+The performances of different metric learning losses on the four datasets will be list below.
+Experiment is doing now.
+After all the experiments done, I will make a table here.

 ### Via some data precessing, Result is much better now.